cucapra/latte21/README.md

 ### How to Participate

 The primary goal of the workshop is to enable discussion.
-It will accept **2-page papers** on a given topic.
+It will accept **2-page position papers**.
 Each talk will be a given a 25 minute time slot and will follow [SNAPL][]'s discussion format.
 Speakers will present for 17 minutes.
 4 minutes will be reserved for "table discussion" where small breakout groups will discuss the paper and the remaining time will be used for Q&A.